cloudfoundry/routing-release/README.md

 	If you don't already have one, create a file for overriding manifest properties of cf-release.
 In the context of manifest generation, we call this file a stub; you could name it `cf-boshlite-stub.yml`.
 Add the following properties to this file.
 When you re-generate the manifest, these values will override the defaults in the manifest.

 		properties:
+		  cc:
+		    default_to_diego_backend: true
 		  routing_api:
 		    enabled: true
 		  uaa:
 		    ssl:
 		      port: 8443

-	While you're at it, make your life easier by setting Diego as the default backend.
-TCP Routing is supported for applications on Diego only.
+	Setting Diego as the default backend isn't strictly necessary, but is a timesaver as TCP Routing is supported for applications on Diego only.

-		properties:
-		  cc:
-		    default_to_diego_backend: true

 	Then generate a new manifest for cf-release and re-deploy it.